couchbase-examples/couchbase-tutorials/tutorial/markdown/python/python-langchain-pdf-chat/python-langchain-pdf-chat.md

 ### Chain without RAG

-We will repeat the same Process as above however this will not be context aware from RAG.
+We will repeat the same process as above however this will not have the context from the vector store.
 Basically we will directly call LLM from the user question.
-Basically, every step is same just we will not use retriever.
+Basically, every step is same just that we will not use retriever.

 ```python
 template_without_rag = """You are a helpful bot.
 Answer the question as truthfully as possible.